vitormpp/PFL_Blackstone/README.md

 - In main loop -> input has glitches:
   - pressing enter before entering input ends the game.
-  - a second enter press is needed after input correctly inserted, for some reason. this needs to be fixed -> putting cuts everywhere fixed this and created... other problems...
+  - a second enter press is needed after input correctly inserted, for some reason. this needs to be fixed -> putting cuts everywhere fixed this but now there's a problem with the move where some pieces aren't being deleted where they should.
+See test_move_final_3.

 to check if we're on linux so we can use special characters and colors, we can use: